 - Mix eggs, cream, green onion, garlic, salt, pepper, sausage, and green chilies in a mixing bowl until well combined.

-- Pour egg mixture into a buttered 8×8 baking dish.
+- Pour egg mixture into prepared baking dish.
 Dot with crumbled goat cheese and bake for 30-40 minutes.
-If eggs jiggle in the middle when moved, continue baking until eggs are ‘just set’, but not browned.
-Remove from oven and allow to rest for 5 minutes before slicing or spooning onto a plate.
+If eggs jiggle in the middle when moved, continue baking until eggs are 'just set', but not browned.
+Remove from oven and allow to rest for 5 minutes before serving.

 - Garnish each serving with fresh avocado slices, tomato, and feta cheese, as desired.
-Salt and pepper, as needed.
+Salt and pepper, to taste.